My first trip to the US was for my 21st birthday.

 Since we left Australia in 2015, we’ve managed to visit 14 countries and are ticking off 1 more (Colombia) on the way back to our home country.

-We’ve also travelled all over the US since we’ve been here, including plenty of weekend city breaks, some road trips, a ski trip, and even trips for conferences.
+We’ve also travelled all over the US since we’ve been here, including plenty of weekend city breaks, some road trips to the south and the southwest, a ski trip, and even a few trips to attend conferences.
 Living in the US made it so much easier for us to travel more around this part of the world.

 5. I shouldn’t take nature for granted